xiix0/scam/README.md

-Q:	How was Thomas J. Watson buried?
+Q:	What do they call the alphabet in Arkansas?
-A:	9 edge down.
+A:	The impossible dream.